 Employee contends that Agency did not consider Priority Reemployment prior to the termination as prescribed in D.C.
 Code § 1-624.02(a)(3).
-He also maintained that although he was placed on both the ARPP and DEP, Agency did not seek to place him in other positions before the RIF determination was made.
+She also maintained that although she was placed on both the ARPP and DEP, Agency did not seek to place her in other positions before the RIF determination was made.
 Employee explained that the ARPP entitled displaced employees to priority consideration for reemployment in the agency from which they are separated pursuant to a RIF.
 Employee argued that Agency violated this provision by filling available career service positions within Agency with new individuals not on the ARPP list.
-Employee expounded that he applied for a Fusion Analyst position with the Homeland Security and Emergency Management Agency and was not called for an interview.
-He noted that Agency has not provided any justification as to why Employee was not placed in this position.
+Employee averred that despite her training and educational background, she was not placed in any open position nor has Agency provided any justification as to why she was not placed.
+Further, Employee asserts that Agency's claim that there was a "lack of work" was not accurate.